gunjandatta/Bootstrap-List-Example/README.md

     }
 ```
 ####Field Customizations
-The ParentId field is a number field, used for creating child items.
-We will override this field in the form and view(s).
+The ParentId is a number field, used for creating child items.
+We will override this field in the form and view.
 ```javascript
 // **********************************************************************************
 // Template Overrides